scorpido74/azure-docs.nl-nl/articles/governance/resource-graph/first-query-portal.md

 ---
-title: 'Quick Start: uw eerste Portal-query'
+title: 'Quickstart: Your first portal query'
-description: In deze Snelstartgids volgt u de stappen voor het uitvoeren van uw eerste query vanuit Azure Portal met behulp van Azure resource Graph Explorer. ms.date: 11/21/2019 ms.topic: quickstart ms.openlocfilehash: 164475581a325f47a6a2965b3cf1c3b99737f379 ms.sourcegitcommit: 8a2949267c913b0e332ff8675bcdfc049029b64b ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/21/2019 ms.locfileid: "74304094"
+description: In this quickstart, you follow the steps to run your first query from Azure portal using Azure Resource Graph Explorer. ms.date: 11/21/2019 ms.topic: quickstart ms.openlocfilehash: 5cf355e78ad51e06d7ba27d48dd352f35b4c0740 ms.sourcegitcommit: dd0304e3a17ab36e02cf9148d5fe22deaac18118 ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/22/2019
+ms.locfileid: "74406800"
 ---
-# <a name="quickstart-run-your-first-resource-graph-query-using-azure-resource-graph-explorer"></a>Snelstartgids: uw eerste resource grafiek query uitvoeren met Azure resource Graph Explorer
+# <a name="quickstart-run-your-first-resource-graph-query-using-azure-resource-graph-explorer"></a>Quickstart: Run your first Resource Graph query using Azure Resource Graph Explorer

-De kracht van Azure resource Graph is rechtstreeks beschikbaar in Azure Portal via Azure resource Graph Explorer.
-Resource Graph Explorer biedt doorzoekbaar informatie over de Azure Resource Manager resource typen en eigenschappen die u kunt opvragen.
-Resource Graph Explorer biedt ook een schone interface voor het werken met meerdere query's, het evalueren van de resultaten en het converteren van de resultaten van sommige query's in een grafiek die kan worden vastgemaakt aan een Azure-dash board.

-Aan het einde van deze Quick Start hebt u Azure Portal en resource Graph Explorer gebruikt voor het uitvoeren van uw eerste resource grafiek query en de resultaten vastgemaakt aan een dash board.
+The power of Azure Resource Graph is available directly in Azure portal through Azure Resource Graph Explorer.
+Resource Graph Explorer provides browsable information about the Azure Resource Manager resource types and properties that you can query.
+Resource Graph Explorer also provides a clean interface for working with multiple queries, evaluating the results, and even converting the results of some queries into a chart that can be pinned to an Azure dashboard.

+At the end of this quickstart, you'll have used Azure portal and Resource Graph Explorer to run your first Resource Graph query and pinned the results to a dashboard.

 ## <a name="prerequisites"></a>Vereisten